matthew-tfs/mjcb.io/content/blog/00030-certificate-authority-windows-server-2019-part-8.md

 ### 8.1.2 Virtual Floppy Disk ##

-Depending on your Virtualization platform, the location of the **RootCAFiles** Virtual Floppy Disk will vary.
+Depending on your virtualization platform, the location of the **RootCAFiles** virtual floppy disk will vary.
 This file also needs to be deleted.
 Ensure that if you setup BitLocker on the **TFS-ROOT-CA** Server that you backup up the recovery key.

 ## 8.2 Recurring Tasks ##